-13. Services that provide labor market information

-All WIOA youth participants should be provided with labor market information.
-The method of delivery and the particular Services and information should be determined by the needs of the individual youth.
-Labor market information should be presented in easily understood and usable formats.
+13. Services that provide labor market information All WIOA youth participants should be provided with labor market information.
+The method of

 14. Postsecondary preparation and transition activities

 Postsecondary preparation and transition activities and services prepare ISY and OSY for advancement to postsecondary education after attaining a high school diploma or its recognized equivalent.
 These services include exploring postsecondary education options, including technical training schools, community colleges, 4-year colleges and universities, and registered apprenticeships.